LazarDavidovic98/social-network-analysis/docs/Documentation.md

 ### Network Modeling
 - Construction of an undirected weighted co-authorship network
-- Construction of the journal network from the `mreza_casopisa.gml` file
+- Construction of the journal network from the `journal-networks.gml` file

 ### Network Metrics
 - Network density